nmfs-opensci/nmfs-jhub/Set-up-daskhub.md

 beta.kubernetes.io/instance-type=Standard_D8s_v3

-## Create a persistent volume for user data
+## Create a persistent volume claim for user data

+**NOT WORKING YET** Is this pvc.yaml right?
+Should I do this in the Azure dashboard instead?

 ```
 nana pvc.yaml